kotalilyy/My-Portfolio/README.md

 ## Questions

-If you have any questions feel free to email me at kotalilyy@gmail.com
+Get in touch with me at kotalilyy@gmail.com

 _Happy Coding!_